aryamanan/Minor/README.md

 **Dataset:**

-* Chinese Traffic Sign Dataset (CATSDB) with 20,000 images split 70/30 for training and testing
+* Custom dataset based on Chandigarh Traffic Signs and Chinese Traffic Sign Dataset (CATSDB) with 20,000 images split 70/30 for training and testing

 **Methodology:**